We're alert and adventurous, cool and keen. We explore, create, learn and succeed.

 Lucy has put a huge amount of effort into and shown incredible enthusiasm for all our remote learning, even completing some activities twice to perfect her activities!
 I have been very impressed with the time and care Lucy has taken to make sure that her learning is accurate and her work presented neatly.
 I loved listening to your description of your 'eatwell' plate in science, Lucy - very well done for all your hard work!

 Arian has been polite, hard-working and a pleasure to have in the Badger bubble!
-We thought his sketch of a poison dart frog was outstanding - such attention to detail - COMING SOON FOR ALL TO SEE!
+We thought his sketch of a poison dart frog was outstanding - such attention to detail.

 Eva has made a fabulous start in the new ‘Fowls’ bubble – a bubble formed by children from the Foxes and Owls classes!
 She has put a great deal of effort into every activity and her learning is presented beautifully.
 I was incredibly impressed with your careful and accurate drawing in art, Eva – I almost mistook it for a photograph!
 Very well done for a fantastic first two weeks back in school!